Chavutti Thirumal Massage – Helen’s Interpretation

 Chavutti remains one of the milestones in my journey as a bodyworker.
 I began this journey with Claire Maxwell-Hudson in 1995 when I graduated in Swedish massage.
 I became acquainted with Chavutti Thirumal in Kerala in 1998 training with Veejay and Padma Nair.
 Almost immediately, I was hooked by this unique style, practising regularly, even while I attended courses in deep tissue, hot stones and holistical medical massage with The Jing School of Massage.

 The post graduate full training course I offer is not just a translation of what I learned, it is a fusion of all my experiences as a bodyworker, drawing from the various styles of massage that I have learned.
-I have spent two years adding my personal flavour and experience to this training and making it a fusion suitable for Western practitioners.
+I have spent four years adding my personal flavour and experience to this training and making it a fusion suitable for Western practitioners.

 The course is filled with lightness and enjoyment.
 Punctuality, honesty and dedication are essential to the course, along with plenty of smiling!